henriquemiranda/phononwebsite/README.md

 Contribute
 ==========
-The project is still under development!
+The project is under development!

 You can leave your suggestions and feature requests here:
 <https://github.com/henriquemiranda/phononwebsite/issues>